Most lawyers are familiar with their ethical obligation to limit their fees to reasonable amounts.

 The Way Forward

 Neither clients nor courts are willing to tolerate unreasonable fees or bad billing judgment.
-It is no longer worth the risk of rolling the dice when invoices are increasingly being disputed and courts are chastising counsel for exorbitant fees.
+It is no longer worth the risk of being perceived as overreaching — or even unethical — when invoices are increasingly being disputed by clients and courts are chastising counsel for exorbitant fees.